Business and Entrepreneurship

-Whether you’re already an entrepreneur, want to learn the skill set to make social and systemic changes, or plan to run a Fortune 500 company one day, Lewis & Clark College can help prepare you for a career in business.
-The global knowledge economy demands exactly the kinds of skills we provide: critical and creative thinking, analytical reasoning, global literacy, and the ability to collaborate across specialties.
+Whether you’re already an entrepreneur, want to learn the skill set to make social and systemic changes, or plan to run a Fortune 500 company one day, Lewis & Clark College can help prepare you for any career where collaboration, numbers, and execution matter.

-Lewis & Clark offers management courses in finance and fiscal policy, so you’ll develop technical knowledge in addition to the broad skills you’ll get from a liberal arts education.
-And if you see an M.B.A. in your future, Lewis & Clark offers a program that will help you gain a competitive edge in the application process.
+Lewis & Clark offers courses in entrepreneurship, finance, leadership, and marketing so you’ll develop technical knowledge in addition to the broad skills you’ll receive from a liberal arts education.
+And if you see an MBA in your future, Lewis & Clark’s program will help you gain a competitive edge in the application process.
 Further, alumni on our Advisory Board have masters of business administration (MBA) (from Stanford, Harvard, etc.) and would be happy to talk with you.